 According to Forbes, one of the top New Year's resolutions most people have is to get healthier (23%) in the new year.
 Others have the idea they will lose weight (20%) and still others are determined to exercise more (7%).
 Here is a great way to get a jump start on all of those healthy initiatives: participate in January as National Walk Your Dog Month!
 This gives us pet parents the perfect time to put on the cold weather gear, get out the door and get some exercise with the dog.
-We have the top tips you need to make sure you start with your best foot forward!
+We have the top tips on how to help a dog with arthritis walk!

-Why January as Walk the Dog Month?
+Why choose January as National Walk Your Dog Month?
 First, we didn't come up with this idea.
 But we still think it's a great one!
-There are so many different reasons to enjoy January's Walk Your Dog Month.
+There are so many different reasons to enjoy January as Walk Your Dog Month.
 Many of us have come off the “holiday hangover” where we were shopping, eating, and celebrating the holidays with family and friends.
 This is the perfect opportunity to get out and get moving.
 We all know we have a very willing participant to go with us: the dog!

 Plus, there are many benefits to your health.